Larouex/AzureIoTCentral/Raspberry Pi Gateway and BLE/Module02/README.md

-# IoT Central Device Training
+# Raspberry Pi Gateway and Arduino Nano BLE Devices for Azure Iot Central
 ## Module 02 - Getting to Know the Raspberry Pi

 ## A Tour of the Board